aary/sharp/README.md

 needed.
 Only 2 things need to be kept in mind while compiling

 * Compilation with C++14 or above is a strict requirement.

-* The header only libraries (like template modules) might need their respective cpp files to be included in the compilation.
-So examining the folder with the library needed will give a hint, if there is a cpp file then it should be compiled with the rest as well.
+* There are some header only files in this library.
+To work with them simply include the `.hpp` file in your code.
+For others there may be `.cpp` as a part of the library.
+These may have to be compiled into `.a` files that should be linked with the rest of your code.
+To do so, go into the root `sharp` folder and type in the following to build all the components of the library

+    `make all`

+  This will place a `.a` file in the root `sharp` directory that should then be linked with your code like so

+    `g++ -std=c++14 yourmain.cpp sharp/sharplib.a`

-* Any library within the `sharp` library should be included by providing its fully qualified path relative from inside the `sharp/` directory.
+* Any library within the `sharp` library should be included by providing its fully qualified path relative from the folder that contains `sharp/` directory.
 So for example

-    `#include "Tags/Tags.hpp"`
+    `#include "sharp/Tags/Tags.hpp"`

-  And any compilation command should include the root `sharp` directory in the included directories to be searched for headers with the `-I` compiler flag like so
+  And any compilation command should include the folder that contains the `sharp` directory in the included directories to be searched for headers with the `-I` compiler flag like so

-    `g++ -std=c++14 -I ../sharp`
+    `g++ -std=c++14 -I ./`

-  Assuming that the `sharp` folder is in the directory one level up from the current working directory.
+  Assuming that the `sharp` folder is in the current working directory.

 If any issues are found please open an issue on Github.